mlz-ictrl/nicos/doc/source/setups.rst

    The other type of data sink is the support to transport the measured data to the different components of NICOS to display the data of the measurement.

+   Datasinks lists from different loaded setups are merged.

 .. data:: notifiers

    A list of names of "notifiers", i.e. special devices that can notify the user or instrument responsibles via various channels (e.g. email).
 These devices must be defined somewhere in a ``devices`` dictionary and be of class :class:`nicos.devices.notifiers.Notifier` or a subclass.

+   Notifiers lists from different loaded setups are merged.

 .. _config-setups: